cam-thompson/MyHeat/README.md

    - Spins up Docker containers as defined in the playbook.
    - Tears down Docker containers at the end, ensuring a clean state.

+## How to Use

+1. **Push Changes**:

+   Make any changes to your Ansible playbook or repository content and push to the `main` branch.

+2. **Trigger the Workflow**:

+   - The workflow is automatically triggered on any push to the `main` branch.
+   - You can also manually trigger the workflow via the **Actions** tab in GitHub.

+3. **Monitor Workflow Execution**:

+   Go to the **Actions** tab in your GitHub repository to monitor the workflow's progress and see logs for each step.

+## Customization

+- **Change Trigger Branch**: Modify the `on: push: branches` field in the workflow file to specify different branches that should trigger the workflow.
+- **Modify Ansible Playbook**: Update the `ansible/docker-playbook.yml` as needed to manage different Docker containers or configurations.
+- **Add Secrets or Environment Variables**: Use GitHub Secrets to securely manage any sensitive data required by your playbook.
+You can add secrets in the repository settings under **Settings** > **Secrets and variables** > **Actions**.

+## Troubleshooting

+- **Unmet Dependencies**: Ensure no conflicting packages exist before Docker installation.
+The workflow includes steps to remove existing Docker-related packages to avoid conflicts.
+- **Permissions Issues**: Ensure the GitHub Actions runner has the necessary permissions to execute Docker commands.
+- **Workflow Fails**: If the workflow fails, check the logs in the **Actions** tab for detailed error messages and adjust your playbook or workflow steps accordingly.

+## Conclusion

+By setting up this GitHub Actions workflow, you can automate the management of Docker containers using Ansible, enabling continuous integration and deployment directly from your GitHub repository.

+Feel free to customize the workflow and playbook to suit your specific needs!